 "Was there something else, Potter?"

-"I know you told Voldemort the prophecy."
+"I know you told Voldemort the prophesy."

 Dead silence followed this statement.
 For the first time in a very long time, Snape felt like he'd been frozen in his tracks.

 "He told me, back in May."

 "I just wanted to say that I don't blame you for what happened," continued the Gryffindor.
 "Well, not completely."

 This only caused Snape to give him a look of contempt.
 "I informed the Dark Lord of what I heard, and he eventually acted on it.
 I cannot think of a more plain example of cause and effect.
 Do not make me rethink my opinion of your intelligence."

 "I'm not- Look," Harry began again, his frustration ebbing through slightly.
 "I'm not saying I've forgiven what you've done.
 You purposely told Voldemort about a potential enemy of his so that he would eliminate him.
 You pretty much condemned someone right there, whoever it may have been."
 Harry took a breath and met Snape's eyes solidly.
 "But you didn't mean anything to happen to my mother and I don't blame you for her death."

 "Not just hers."
 Snape looked down at the book of letters, a hand resting on it heavily.
 "In the final entry, your mother admitted to being pregnant once again.
 One more innocent soul that I condemned to death, and one that hadn't even seen the light of day yet."
 The man looked up, smirking without an ounce of humor.
 "Do you still not blame me?
 Despise me?"